pranaybinju/maps_blog/blogs/2019/optimistic-locking-in-rails/optimistic-locking-rails.md

 Optimistic locking also checks for stale data when objects are destroyed and not just when they are updated.

 [Rails API here](https://api.rubyonrails.org/classes/ActiveRecord/Locking/Optimistic.html) is an excellent source to know more about Optimistic locking in Rails and how to handle locking in a multi-process application.

-## How to implement pessimistic locking in Rails?
+[Here](https://api.rubyonrails.org/classes/ActiveRecord/Locking/Pessimistic.html) is the guide to implement pessimitic locking in Rails.

-(Will add more details shortly).
-Also follow this API https://api.rubyonrails.org/classes/ActiveRecord/Locking/Pessimistic.html

 ## References and further reading: